DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 }
 ```

-This allows you to run tests using `npm test`.
+This allows you to use `npm test` to run tests.

 ## Step 3 - Configure a Build Task